futoin/specs/draft/ftn8_security_concept.md

 ** Limit can be risen and lowered dynamically (e.g. AuthService rices limits per Services
     based on number of active users)

 # 5. Detailed encryption and authentication requirements

 SHA-3 was desired as a start, but SHA-2 is more widespread at the moment.
-So, SHA-256 is to be used until SHA3-256 is penetrated into most technologies.
+So, SHA-2 is to be used until SHA-3 is penetrated into most technologies.

-* All shared and derived keys are 256-bit in length
+SHA-384, SHA-512 or its truncated version SHA-512/224, SHA-512/256 is to be used
+at the moment.
+Dependant peer must deduce actual hash function based on hash length.

+AES-256 is to be used as encryption cipher.
+Therefore minimal shared secret length is 256-bit.
+Longer keys should be truncated.

+* MasterService is responsible for choosing the right key and hash lengths
+* Later, it can be extended with other length types
 * All raw binary strings must be encoded in Base64 according to [base64][]
 * JSON sent as GET path and/or parameter is also encoded in Base64
+* There must be blacklist rules for forbidden keys (derived from respective hash/cipher function considerations) ** Shared secret must be re-generated
+** Derived key must be skipped
+* Key ID must be unique per each MasterService and normally used to determine Service

 # 5.1.
 Message "sec" field sub-schema for HMAC

 `Schema(futoin-sec-hmac){`

         {
-            "title" : "FutoIn 'sec' HMAC",
-            "type" : "object",
+            "title" : "FutoIn 'sec' field - HMAC", "type" : "object",
             "additionalProperties" : false,
             "required" : [ "ksn", "hmac" ],
             "properties" : {
-                "ksn" : {
+                "ki" : {
                     "type" : "string",
+                    "description" : "Base shared secret ID"
+                },
+                "di" : {
+                    "type" : "string",
-                    "description" : "1 character - version (always 0), 2-3 - secret key ID, 4-9 - derived key ID"
+                    "description" : "Derived key sequence ID"
                 },
                 "hmac" : {
                     "type" : "string",